 There are three additional walking trails on Hinchinbrook Island accessible to those camping on the island with private boats and are not connected to the Thornsborne Trail.
 For those camping in the North Macushla camping area, the North Shepherd Bay track (or Macushla to Cape Richards track) is a moderate 5 km return track and the South Shepherd Bay track is a 7.6 km return track.
 For those camping at Haven campground (Scraggy Point), there is an easy 1 km circuit trek passing through vine forests along the nearby creek.

 What’s the Weather Like on Hinchinbrook Island?

 Located in North Queensland, Hinchinbrook is subject to two distinct seasons, wet and dry.
 It is wise to plan your trip during the dry season.
 The dry season runs from May to October and the wet season from November to April.
 The wet season is hot, muggy and carries a high risk of rain, thunderstorms, or worse.
 The dry season is cooler, dryer, and your chance of your walk getting rained out is lower.
 Although in the tropical north, a weather event is never off the cards.

 Within those seasons, expect the unexpected.
 Weather can change rapidly and it’s good to be aware and mindful of current weather predictions and warnings.

 Do I Have to Walk the Thorsborne Trail?

 The Thorsborne Trail is accessible only on foot.
 Along the trail, we saw groups of people ranging from young children (7 – 12) to older adults (60+) completing the hike.

 As there are no facilities or accommodations on the island, hikers are required to carry in (and out) all of their camping gear and supplies.

 It is possible to access the island and some of the beachfront campsites by boat or kayak.
 These are booked separately through the QPWS campsite booking application.

 Are there Crocodiles on Hinchinbrook Island?

 On the North Queensland coast, saltwater crocodiles are everywhere.
 This is especially true for Hinchinbrook Island.
-Here, where there are few people to disturb them, crocodiles are prevalent along the beaches and tidal creeks and rivers on the island.
+Here, where there are few people to disturb them, crocodiles are prevalent along the beaches, tidal creeks, and rivers on the island.